-Parameter Description Enable prefix delegation From the drop-down list, select the mode of a prefix request from a delegating DHCPv6 server to configure a range of IPv6 addresses for the local network.
-None: The mode without prefix request.
+Parameter Description Enable prefix delegation From the drop-down list, select the mode of a prefix request from a delegating DHCPv6 server to configure a range of IPv6 addresses for the local network. • None: The mode without prefix request None: The mode without prefix request.
 Auto: The mode with the ability to request a prefix.
 When this value is selected, the router requests a prefix from a DHCPv6 server.
 Upon that obtaining a prefix is not mandatory to establish the connection.
 Force: The mode with forced prefix request.
 When this value is selected, the router requests a prefix from a DHCPv6 server.
 Upon that obtaining a prefix is mandatory to establish the connection.
 Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of IPv6 DNS server addresses.
 Upon that the Primary IPv6 DNS server and Secondary IPv6 DNS server fields are not available for editing.
 Primary IPv6 DNS server / Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.

-Figure 82.
+Figure 83.
 The page for creating a new L2TP over IPsec connection.
 The IPsec section.

-The value of the Pre-shared key field and the value selected from the IKE version list should be the same for both parties of the tunnel.
+The value of the Pre-shared key field should be the same for both parties of the tunnel.

 Parameter Description IPsec (for the L2TP over IPsec type) Pre-shared key A key for mutual authentication of the parties.
-Click the Show icon ( ) to display the entered key.
-Enable PFS Move the switch to the right to enable the PFS option ( Perfect Forward Secrecy ).
+Click the Show icon () to display the entered key.
+Enable PFS Move the switch to the right to enable the PFS option (Perfect Forward Secrecy).
 If the switch is moved to the right, a new encryption key exchange will be used upon establishing the IPsec tunnel.
-This option enhances the security level of data transfer, but increases the load on DIR-853.
-DPD action Using DPD protocol ( Dead Peer Detection ) allows to check the status of the remote host in the tunnel: if encrypted packets exchange between the router and the remote host breaks down, the router starts sending DPD requests to the remote host.
+This option enhances the security level of data transfer, but increases the load on DIR-825/GF.
+DPD action Using DPD protocol (Dead Peer Detection) allows to check the status of the remote host in the tunnel: if encrypted packets exchange between the router and the remote host breaks down, the router starts sending DPD requests to the remote host.
 Select the needed action from the drop-down list. • Restart: Restart the tunnel connection immediately. • Hold: Reestablish the connection upon request when the traffic matching the tunnel appears. • Clear: Close the tunnel connection with no further action. • Off: Disable DPD.
 When this value is selected, the DPD delay and DPD timeout fields are not available for editing.
 DPD delay A time period (in seconds) between DPD messages.
 By default, the value 30 is specified.
 DPD timeout A waiting period for the response to a DPD message (in seconds).
 If the host does not answer in the specified time, the router breaks down the tunnel connection, updates information on it, and tries to reestablish the connection.
 By default, the value 120 is specified.
 Specify connection port Move the switch to the right to change the port used for data exchange with the other party enter the needed value in the Port field displayed.
 By default, the value 1701 is specified.
-IKE version IKE ( Internet Key Exchange ) is a protocol of keys exchange between two hosts of VPN connections.
-Select a version of the protocol from the drop-down list.